 Ankara Medical Journal does not charge any article submission or processing fees.

-The data of each published research is mandatory to be kept by the researcher for a period of 5 years.
-The data of some articles and analysis programs may be requested from time to time, as required by our publication policy and the rules of the international publishing organizations we are involved in.
+The data of each published research is mandatory to be kept by the researcher for 5 years.
+The data of some articles and analysis programs may be requested from time to time, as required by our publication policy and the rules of the international publishing organizations that we are involved in.

 Conflict of Interest